Phil Spector's death resurrects mixed reaction from skeptics - WTMJ

 Some lauded his early contributions to rock music, while others struggled to forgive his volatile past.

 Beach Boys musician Al Jardine said it would be “nice to remember him only for his songs & production talents.”
-He said The Ronettes’ song “Be My Baby,” which was produced and co-written by Spector, inspired his brother Brian Wilson.
+He said The Ronettes’ song “Be My Baby,” which was produced and co-written by Spector, inspired by Jardine’s friend and fellow Beach Boys member, Brian Wilson.

 Stevie Van Zandt of Bruce Springsteen’s E Street Band called Spector a “genius irredeemably conflicted.”